 Most trip cancellation insurance packages would reimburse such pre-paid, non-refundable prior expenses.

-What all is covered under trip cancelation insurance for Tokelau?
+What all is covered under trip cancellation insurance for Tokelau?

 Personal mishaps such as the unlikely event of your house catching fire may need you to cancel your planned vacation before departure.
 Most standard trip cancellation insurance policies would reimburse your non-refundable prepaid expenses in such a situation.
 Again, check the fine print of your policy for details.